awsdocs/aws-codebuild-user-guide/doc_source/getting-started-cli-create-build-project.md

 **Note**
 After you run the create\-project command, an error message similar to the following might be output: **User: *user\-ARN* is not authorized to perform: codebuild:CreateProject**\.
 This is most likely because you configured the AWS CLI with the credentials of an IAM user who does not have sufficient permissions to use CodeBuild to create build projects\.
 To fix this, configure the AWS CLI with credentials belonging to one of the following IAM entities:
 An administrator IAM user in your AWS account\.
-For more information, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
+For more information, see [Creating your first IAM admin user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 An IAM user in your AWS account with the `AWSCodeBuildAdminAccess`, `AmazonS3ReadOnlyAccess`, and `IAMFullAccess` managed policies attached to that IAM user or to an IAM group that the IAM user belongs to\.
 If you do not have an IAM user or group in your AWS account with these permissions, and you cannot add these permissions to your IAM user or group, contact your AWS account administrator for assistance\.
 For more information, see [AWS managed \(predefined\) policies for AWS CodeBuild](auth-and-access-control-iam-identity-based-access-control.md#managed-policies)\.

 ## Next step<a name="getting-started-cli-create-build-project-next"></a>